Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction: The ANITA Experiment

 \section{Introduction}

+Antarctic surface features are expected to be macroscopic, at typical length scales of order 0.01-1 meter, and can therefore be explored using radiation with a comparable wavelength.
+We can probe surface roughness with radio wave receivers sensitive over a similar wavelength regime, by measuring the ratio of the intensity of the surface-reflected radio-frequency Solar image to the Solar image observed directly by the balloon-borne ANITA experiment.
+That measurement can then be compared to the ratio expected for reflection off of a smooth surface (``specular'' reflection).
+By taking the ratio of the surface-reflected Solar RF power to the direct Solar RF power measured with ANITA, as a function of incident elevation angle relative to the surface, $\theta_i$, we can thus estimate the surface power reflection coefficients ${\cal R}(\theta_i)$.

-\subsection{The ANITA Experiment}
+\section{The ANITA Experiment}

-Initiated in 2003, the Antarctic Impulsive Transient Antenna (ANITA) is a balloon-borne antenna array primarily designed to detect radio wave pulses caused by neutrino collisions with ice\cite{gorham_2009a}.
+Initiated in 2003, the Antarctic Impulsive Transient Antenna (ANITA) is a balloon-borne antenna array primarily designed to detect radio wave pulses caused by neutrino collisions with deep Antarctic ice \citep{gorham_2009a}.
 The basic instrument consists of a suite of 40 quad-ridged horn antennas, optimized over the frequency range 200-1200 MHz, with separate outputs for vertically vs. horizontally-polarized incident radio frequency signals, mounted to a high-altitude balloon.
 From an elevation of $\sim$38 km, the payload observes the Antarctic continent in a circumpolar trajectory.
 Two one-month long missions (ANITA-I; Dec.
 2006-Jan.
 2007 and ANITA-II; Dec.
 2008-Jan.
-2009) have yielded world's-best limits to the flux of Ultra-High Energy (``UHE'', corresponding to energies in excess of $10^{19}$ eV) neutrinos in the energy range to which ANITA is sensitive\cite{gorham_2007,gorham_2010}.
-Nevertheless, model-dependent calculations of surface effects show considerable variation in the fraction of signal power emerging from within the dense ice target medium and across the interface to the receiver; this is also true for experiments seeking to measure neutrino interactions within the lunar regolith\cite{Lunaska,GLUE,RESUN,Puschino}.
-An interferometric analysis of the ANITA-I data sample provided a statistically large (16 events) sample of radio frequency signals attributed to the geomagnetic + Askaryan radiation associated with cosmic-ray induced extensive air showers\cite{hoover_2010} (EAS); those events marked the first self-triggered detection of EAS via their radio emissions.
+2009) have yielded world's-best limits on the flux of Ultra-High Energy (``UHE'', corresponding to energies in excess of $10^{20}$ eV) neutrinos\citep{gorham_2007,gorham_2010}.
+Nevertheless, model-dependent calculations of surface roughness effects show considerable variation in the predicted fraction of signal power emerging upwards from within the dense ice target medium and across the ice-air interface to the receiver, and therefore incur significant uncertainties in our neutrino energy estimates; this is also true for experiments seeking to measure neutrino interactions within the lunar regolith\citep{Lunaska,GLUE,RESUN,Puschino} producing RF emerging from within the lunar surface and subsequently detected at Earth.